ChristianNguyendinh/scaling-octo-sansa/README.md

 REAL TODOS:
 ######
 - add actual css/bootstrap

-- make gulpfile
+Future:
-- split into components and use webpack to bundle
+- use a custom sql database for practice?